 What are Critical Care Selectives?

-The Critical Care Selectives are four-week electives that give students the opportunity to participate in a critical care environment.
-The class of 2021 will be the first to benefit from this new opportunity, which will become a core component of the Phase 3 curriculum.
-This new and expanded opportunity has been designed to improve the readiness of our IUSM graduates for the complex clinical challenges they will face in their first months of residency training.
-The trend of increased critical care exposure to senior students is increasingly prevalent in medical schools and the experience is viewed as providing a competitive advantage on residency program applications.
-This marks an exciting development in the ongoing curricular transformation at IUSM for the benefit of our students.
+The Critical Care Selectives are four-week rotations that give students the opportunity to participate in a critical care environment.
+This opportunity has been designed to improve the readiness of our IUSM graduates for the complex clinical challenges they will face in their first months of residency training.
+The trend of increased critical care exposure to senior students is becoming widely prevalent in medical schools and reflects an appreciation for the increasing complexity of healthcare in the 21st century and the educational value of applying foundational sciences knowledge to the care of critically ill patients.
+This experience is viewed as providing great preparatory value by residency program directors and may be viewed as providing an educational advantage on residency program applications.
+The creation of the Critical Care Selectives in the Phase 3 curriculum in 2020 marked an exciting development in the ongoing curricular transformation at IUSM for the benefit of our students.

 Why has this new Selective been added to the Phase 3 curriculum?

-The new Selective addresses the need for additional training in the recognition and stabilization of critically ill patients.
-In critical care settings, students learn to integrate their foundational knowledge of pathophysiology and pharmacology with new skills in advanced communication, medical decision-making and team-based care.
-This update is designed to significantly enhance your preparation for residency while minimizing impact on complementary goals.
+The Critical Care Selective addresses the need for additional training in the recognition and stabilization of critically ill patients prior to assuming responsibility for this task in residency.
+The ability to recognize and begin addressing unexpected critical illness is considered a key professional responsibility of resident physicians and, in the absence of formal training, has previously been identified as a cause of tremendous challenges for junior physicians in the educational literature.
+In safely supervised critical care settings, IUSM students learn to integrate their foundational knowledge of pathophysiology and pharmacology with new skills in advanced communication, medical decision-making and team-based care.
+This update is designed to significantly enhance IUSM students’ preparation for residency while integrating with the complementary goals of the Sub-I, Emergency Medicine, and Transitions 3 to produce well-rounded and highly prepared graduates.

-Will there be Clinical Care Selectives relevant to my specialty?
+Are there Critical Care Selectives relevant to my future specialty?

-Critical Care Selectives will encompass all ICU specialties including medical, surgical, pediatric and neonatal, as well as subspecialty units, such as neuro-critical care.
-The options available should mirror the historical distribution of our students’ career preferences.
+Critical Care Selectives encompass all ICU specialties including medical, surgical, pediatric and neonatal, as well as subspecialty units, such as neuro-critical care and cardiac critical care.
+The wide array of options available generally mirror the historical distribution of IUSM students’ career preferences.

 How will I choose a Critical Care Selective?

-You will choose your Critical Care Selective from a unique catalog, which will be released in late fall 2019.
-This catalog is designed to make it easier for you to choose a selective that aligns with your career goals.
+You will choose your Critical Care Selective from the Critical Care Selectives Catalog (https://iusom.sitehost.iu.edu/electives/critical-care2021.php).
+This catalog is designed to make it easier for students to choose a selective that aligns with their individual career goals.

 Can I preference which Critical Care Selective I take?
-How will Phase 3 preferencing work?
+How does Phase 3 preferencing work?

 Yes.
-You will receive detailed instructions on preferencing in late November to early December 2019.
-The preferencing process will be very similar to what’s been done in previous years and will happen in stages.
-Generally, in the first stage you will preference your EM clerkship, Sub-I selective and Radiology rotation.
+You will receive detailed instructions on preferencing in late November to early December prior to the start of your Phase 3 year.
+The preferencing process occurs in stages.
+Generally, in the first stage you will preference your required clinical rotations (see list of required rotations above).
 (You may also preference one vacation month during the first stage.)
-During the next stage, you will preference your Critical Care Selective.
-The following stages will be for other electives and vacation time.
+During the next stage, you will schedule your electives and additional vacation time.
+During the final stage, you will schedule your Transitions 3 block.
 This staged process has been refined over many years and has consistently allowed our students to maximize learning opportunities and plan efficiently.
-You will receive specific instructions at each stage of this process.
+Medical Student Education works to keep students updated on upcoming steps as students progress through each stage of education, and lead advisors are a valuable resource for personalized guidance as well.
+You will receive specific instructions from the registrar at each stage of the scheduling process.

 How will Critical Care Selectives impact my ability to schedule residency interviews?

-In the rare event that an interview comes up during your Critical Care Selective, the school has updated the policy for Schedule Conflicts to support some flexibility to coordinate an interview and make up educational activities at an agreed-upon time.
+In the rare event that an interview comes up during your Critical Care Selective, the school updated the policy for Schedule Conflicts in 2019 to support some flexibility to coordinate an interview and make up educational activities at an agreed-upon time.

 Are there any more changes to Phase 3 in the works?